 If you have ever taught in a classroom setting, Rethinking School by Susan Wise Bauer is a thought provoking read.
 Do you know why we have age-graded classrooms?
 Rethinking School answers that question and many more.

-Best wishes as you read, study, pray, and think through the best course of action for your little ones!
+Best wishes as you read, study, pray, and think through preparing to homeschool your little ones!

 I’m very pleased to uncover this website.
 I wanted to thank you for ones time for this particularly fantastic read!!
 I definitely liked every bit of it and i also have you book marked to see new things in your website.

 You have a great site and content, I’m glad you liked it here.
 71746674